RanjithMahadevan/devopstask/README.md

 3. IMA Ec2 role, instance profile & corresponding policy with specfic s3 bucket acess & KMS encrypt_decrypt permission to encrypt & decrypt datas from S3 bucket
 4. KMS key creation with policy to allow permission only to the EC2 role to manage and access the key for encrypt & decrypt particular s3 bucket data only
 5. S3 bucket with kms key server side encryption enabled with bucket policy with Get, put, list, update and delete access to ec2 role only(step3)
+ Note:Data between s3 bucket to Ec2 instace is encrypted at transit & rest with KMS key CMK which ensure that the storage is securely mounted with Ec2 instance, Also s3 bucket policy is restricted only to the ec2 instance provisioned by the module and the Ec2 instance permission has been defined by IAM policy which has been attached to ec2 role with s3 permission(put, get) and kms key permission to encrypt & decrypt.

 Terraform code module structure:
 ```